Managing The Small Acreage Horse Farm

 •Keep horses off the field during periods of stress; i.e. winter, during spring growth, and after heavy rains.

-field.
 Chances are you’ll have to purchase and store hay for the winter.
-Store your investment under cover, preferably in a
+Store your investment under cover, preferably in a separate building

-easy to see why managing that manure pile is a priority.
+see why managing that manure pile is a priority.
 The best thing you can do on a small farm is compost it.
-Your neighbors
+Your neighbors will pay you

 Here’s how to compost efficiently.

-horse's manure need air to survive.
+manure need air to survive.
 They're what we call aerobic organisms.
-If you don’t have a traffic to turn the pile, install
+If you don’t have a traffic to turn the pile, install PVC pipes cross

 Invest in Safe Fencing